wiseman-timelord/Mantella-xVASynth-Local-Game_Launcher/README.md

 4. **Interactive Python Script**: Cleans configuration files and offers an interactive menu for game and preset choices.
 5. **Error Handling and Logging**: Tracks errors, logs execution, and backs up configuration files.
 6. **Automatic Execution and Exit Handling**: If not already running, then runs, Fallout 4 and/or xVASynth, and then continues to Mantella for smooth operation.
-7. **LM Studio Enhanced/Specific**: Switching models in LM Studio is detected, and then automatically updated in `config.ini`.
+7. **LM Studio / Ollama Support **: Switch models to similar one with different name, and it is handled by the launcher in `config.ini`.

 # Preview
 - The menu of much simplified optimization...